Azure/connectthedots/Devices/IntelGalileo/ConnectTheDotsGalileo/Docs/Build Libraries.md

 * https://code.msdn.microsoft.com/windowsazure/Using-Apache-Qpid-Proton-C-afd76504

 ##Product Versions
-Scripts have been tested on Windows 8.1 in environment with:
+Scripts have been tested on Windows 8.1 in the environment with:
 * CMake 3.1.0
 * git 1.9.5
 * Perl 5.20.1